Enzo Maresca laments Chelsea’s ‘silly defending’ in 2-2 Champions League draw at Qarabag

 Former Manchester United winger Garnacho then came off the bench to bail out the Blues with his composed finish after the interval.

-Despite that financial disparity, the Blues found it hard to subdue their spirited hosts and they made the five-and-half-hour trip home still without a Champions League away win since October 2022.
+Two-time European champions Chelsea found it hard to subdue their spirited hosts and they made the six-hour trip home still without a Champions League away win since October 2022.

 “I think the big difference was inside the box.
 Again we conceded silly goals that we could avoid and we could probably finish better with most of the actions that we created,” Maresca said.